simple-frontend-dev/demo-safe-continuous-production-deployments/README.md

 2. After you have merged your changes to your main branch, it deploys a preview of your main branch, run your end-to-end tests against it and when they pass, it automatically deploys your changes to production.

-## Vercel
+## Vercel configuration

 You can follow this [guide](https://www.simplefrontend.dev/guides/how-to-deploy-safely-with-vercel/).

-The recipe for running the end-to-end tests after branch preview deployments is in [pull-request-end-to-end-tests.yml](./.github/workflows//pull-request-end-to-end-tests.yml)
+The recipe for running the end-to-end tests after branch preview deployments is in [pull-request-end-to-end-tests.yml](./.github/workflows//pull-request-end-to-end-tests.yml).

 The recipe for running your end-to-end tests before deploying to production is in [deploy-production-vercel.yml](./.github/workflows/deploy-production-vercel.yml).